 - Rental services offer a solution to the ever-confusing question: ‘buy or lease?’
 Rental services require short-term arrangement as compared to leasing and are much cost-effective than buying as these enable immediate accessibility, flexible terms allowing extension options, and little capital outlay.

 - In an attempt to empower their clients in making the best suitable decision, certain vendors like Siemens are offering both rental and purchase options to their clients.
 Furthermore, GE healthcare assists its customers with their financial analysis to derive an appropriate decision.

 9. Was 2018 the Year of Product Recalls?

-Medical device manufacturers are constantly involved in outsmarting their competitors by rushing to gain the first mover advantage with their latest innovative products.
+Medical device manufacturers are constantly involved in outsmarting their competitors by rushing to gain the first-mover advantage with their latest innovative products.
 The fast-paced technological advancements have created a fear of rapid product obsolescence and thus inducing market entities to hastily launch the product into the market.
-This heightens the risk of introduction of a potentially hazardous medical device into the market.
+This heightens the risk of the introduction of a potentially hazardous medical device into the market.

 The main concern with the rise in product recalls is the increase in the number of Class I recalls.
 Class I recalls are those devices which are liable to cause serious adverse health consequences or death.
 The steady increase in Class I recalls in the past three years is becoming a major concern for the industry.

 Software issues were the leading cause of the recalls in 2018, accounting for nearly 78 recalls in the quarter, followed by mislabeling, quality, and out of specifications issues.
 These were the most common problems.